Road Trip Highlights: Pensacola to Destin and Seaside

-Incredible deep-sea fishing is just one highlight of this driving tour through Fort Walton Beach, Destin, and Seaside.
+Incredible deep-sea fishing is just one highlight of this driving tour through Pensacola to Destin and Seaside.

 The Indian Temple Mound Museum, 139 Miracle Strip Pkwy., adjacent to the Temple Mound in the historic downtown area of Fort Walton Beach, was the first city-owned museum in Florida.
 The Temple Mound, a National Historic Landmark, is an Indian earthwork used as a ceremonial and burial site more than 1,000 years ago, and the museum is recognized for having one of the finest collection of prehistoric ceramics in the Southeast United States.
 Hours: September to May: Monday to Friday, 12-4:30 p.m., Saturday 10 a.m. to 4:30 p.m.; other months: Monday to Saturday 10 a.m. to 4:30 p.m., closed on holidays and Sundays.
 Call (850) 833-9595.

 This trek starts with a sail into the wild blue yonder.
-Destin, where anglers fall hook, line, and sinker for deep sea fishing, offers the quickest deepwater access along the Gulf - so close that you can fish and still see the shore.
+If you're driving from Pensacola to Destin, where anglers fall hook, line, and sinker for deep sea fishing, you'll find the quickest deepwater access along the Gulf - so close that you can fish and still see the shore.
 It's the "World's Luckiest Fishing Village" and home to Florida's largest and best-equipped charter boat fleet.
 If you want to catch some of those fish instead of just watching them, try A Silver Lining Fishing Charter Service, east of the Destin Bridge behind AJ's Seafood & Oyster Bar.
 Capt.
 Ed Shields offers four- to 12-hour fishing charters for king mackerel, red snapper, grouper and more from March until November.
 Call (850) 259-4295.